PurwadhikaDev/AlphaGroup_JC_DS_OL_15_FinalProject/README.md

 - It checks for incorrect DTypes, Missingno and Outliers in the notebook, and later deals with them in the Data Cleaning Phase.
 - A cohort analysis is created with the cleaned dataframe, followed by manual definition of RFM Scores and segmentation of sellers by these Scores into clusters.
 - The same clustering process is then done using K-Means (the result of which was later accepted) and DBSCAN, and all three clustering methods were later compared.
-- Using DBSCAN's interpretation of the clusters, we then profiled the sellers by location, R, F and M values, by seller count and monetary value contribution, and analyzed their behaviors using information available in our dataframe.
+- Using K-Means's interpretation of the clusters, we then profiled the sellers by location, R, F and M values, by seller count and monetary value contribution, and analyzed their behaviors using information available in our dataframe.
 - We make our conclusions based on our analysis and make suggestions and recommendation to Olist to best improve the retention rate of their less active sellers, and squeeze more value from their more active sellers.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------